MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/update-guide.md

 ## <a id="environments"></a>Environments

 The ALM scenarios in this topic rely on a collection of Finance and Operations environments described in the following image.
-These are the environments in your current release.
-This is a typical configuration for organizations with implementations that rely on custom code (extensions), including customizations provided by independent software vendors (ISVs).
+These environments are the environments in your current release.
+This configuration is a typical configuration for organizations with implementations that rely on custom code (extensions), including customizations provided by independent software vendors (ISVs).

 ### <a id="current-environments"></a>Environments running your current release

-These are the environments in your current release.
+These environments are the environments in your current release.

 :::image type="content" source="media/uguide-environments.png" alt-text="Environments running your current release":::